 Development of a wire transfer agreement with the lead bank and third-party custodian - The designated official should ensure that an agreement will be entered into and will address the following points: controls, security provisions, and responsibilities of each party making and receiving wire transfers.

+Internal Bank.
+Established by the Vice President for Finance & Administration from unrestricted available university resources to provide internal financing for capital projects, bridge funding, or other prudent purposes.

 Inverse Floater.
 A floating rate security structured in such a way that it reacts inversely to the direction of interest rates.
 Considered risky as their value moves in the opposite direction of normal fixed-income investments and whose interest rate can fall to zero.

 Investment Advisor.
 A company that provides professional advice managing portfolios, investment recommendations, and/or research in exchange for a management fee.